Hopkins Center for the Arts

-Hopkins Center for the Arts at Dartmouth College is located at 4 East Wheelock Street in Hanover, New Hampshire.
+Hopkins Center for the Arts is a multi-venue performing arts center at Dartmouth College in Hanover, New Hampshire.
 The center, which was designed by Wallace Harrison and foreshadows his later design of Manhattan's Lincoln Center, is the college's cultural hub.
 It is home to the drama and music departments.
 In addition to these fields, the Hopkins Center, or the "Hop" as it is called by students, has a woodshop and jewelry studio which are open for use by students and the public.